-- ► Check the pedelec before each ride. - ⇒ Do not use the pedelec if there is evidently something wrong with it.
+- ▶ Check the pedelec before each ride. - ⇒ Do not use the pedelec if there is evidently something wrong with it.

-something wrong with it.
+٠ officining wrong with it.
 Check that the pedelec is complete.
+Check the battery is firmly in place.
 Check that the lighting, reflector and brake, for instance, are sufficiently clean.
 You must check that the mudguards, the pannier rack and the chain guard are securely installed.
 Check that the front and rear wheels run true.
 This is particularly important if the pedelec been transported or secured with a lock.
 Check the valves and the tyre pressure.
 Adjust as necessary before each ride.
 If the pedelec has a hydraulic rim brake, check whether the locking levers are fully closed in their final positions.
-0 Check the front and rear wheel brakes to make sure that they are working properly.
+Check the front and rear wheel brakes to make sure that they are working properly.
 To do so, push the brake levers while stationary to check whether resistance is generated in the usual brake lever position.
 The brake must not lose any brake fluid.
-Check that the driving light is working.
+Check that the riding light is working.
 Check for unusual noises, vibrations, smells, staining, deformation, cracks, scores, abrasion and wear.
 This indicates material fatigue.
 Inspect suspension system for cracks, dents, bumps, parts or leaking oil.
 Look at concealed sections on the pedelec's lower surface.
 Use body weight to compress suspension system.
 Adjust to the optimum sag value if suspension is too soft.
 If quick releases are used check them to make sure that they are fully closed in their end position.
-If quick release screws are tightened to the correct torque.

-pedalling or steering.
+If quick release axle systems are used, make sure that all attachment screws are tightened to the correct torque.
+Be alert to any unusual operating sensations when braking, pedalling or steering.